thomasjjj/tg-keyword-trends/README.md

 - Generates aggregated graph showing all key terms in a search on the same graph for comparison.
 - Compiles a report PDF that shows the graphs and prints the full code for auditing of data and validation of evidence.
 - Outputs a TXT file summary including all the main stats, e.g, date run, channels searched, and relative volume per channel.
+- Optional media download for results (this massively (like really massively) prolongs the time needed to run the tool)
+- Downloaded media has filename channelid_postid so it is easy to find the original.